TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LockingApi/Index.rst

 Locking API
 ===========

-TYPO3 uses the locking API in the core.
+TYPO3 uses the locking API in the Core.
 You can do the same in your extension for operations which require locking.
 This is the case if you use a resource, where concurrent access can be a problem.
 For example if you are getting a cache entry, while another process sets the same entry.
 This may